scubanarc/chatgpt-to-open-webui/README.md

 - Large imports can take several minutes.

 ## De-duplication and Best Practices
-- The converter saves already-imported chat IDs in a flat file `imported_chat_ids.txt` to avoid re-importing the same chats on subsequent runs.
+- The converter saves already-imported chat IDs in `~/chatgpt/imported.json` to avoid re-importing the same chats on subsequent runs.
 - Still, to minimize duplicates, delete all chats from ChatGPT between export→import cycles.
 That way, the next export only contains new chats.

 ## Samples